Royal Challengers Bengaluru: Deccan Chargers and Sunrisers Hyderabad

 Another notable rivalry involving RCB is with the Hyderabad franchises, first with the now defunct Deccan Chargers and with the Sunrisers Hyderabad.
-The Deccan Chargers won six out of the 11 clashes between the two and the Sunrisers currently lead with 12 games to 11.
-There is also a notable trend where the Hyderabad franchise has jeopardised RCB's campaigns in some way or the other.
+The Deccan Chargers won six out of the 11 clashes between the two and the Sunrisers currently lead with 14 games to 12.
+The Sunrisers have also played a key role in derailing the Royal Challengers' campaigns.
 In the 2009 and 2016 seasons, they were beaten in the finals by Chargers and Sunrisers respectively.
 In the 2020 season, Sunrisers knocked RCB out of the tournament in the eliminator.
 In the 2021 season, Sunrisers, who did not qualify for the playoffs, were able to beat RCB, causing them to finish in 3rd place and forcing them to play the eliminator, which they lost to KKR.
-Their 2022 IPL campaign was also affected by SRH, whom they lost to by 9 wickets after scoring 68 in their first encounter, putting them under pressure because of their negative run rate through their otherwise strong campaign.
+Their 2022 IPL campaign was also deailed by SRH, whom they lost to by 9 wickets after scoring 68 in their first encounter, putting them under pressure because of their negative run rate through their otherwise strong campaign.

 In the latest chapter of the rivalry between the two in IPL 2024, like the Kolkata Knight Riders, Sunrisers Hyderabad were the first to break the 263-run record set by RCB, which seemed insurmountable at the time as a result of Chris Gayle's 175.
 In a more humiliating turn, SRH again broke RCB's record against RCB themselves on their home ground, scoring 287 runs, thanks to a 39-ball century by Travis Head and a 30-ball 67 by Heinrich Klassen.
 Although there was a valiant effort by RCB, spearheaded by Dinesh Karthik's 83 off 35 and captain Faf du Plessis's 62 off 28, RCB still lost by 25 runs.
 SRH would break RCB's 263 record for the third time and score 266 against the Delhi Capitals after setting an all-time T20 record by scoring 125 runs inside the power-play.

-Sponsors

-Reebok manufactured kits for the team from 2008 to 2014 while Adidas supplied the kits in 2015.
-Zeven was the manufacturer from 2016 to 2019.
-Wrogn manufactured the kits in 2020 while Puma became the official kit manufacturer since 2021.